 What is the status of development?

-History of Development for SKYCLARYS
+Development for Omaveloxolone

 The drug development process can be thought of as a series of stages, and successful drugs must pass through each stage to become available to patients.

-Link to SKYCLARYS
+Link to SKYCLARYS for >16yo

 Several academic research labs demonstrated in both human FA cell models and mouse models that Nrf2 is downregulated.
 In addition, treatment of FA cell and animal models with omavoloxone demonstrated activation of Nrf2 and improvements in the mitochondrial function.
 Studies have shown that treatment with omav reduced pathologic levels of oxidative stress, restored antioxidative response, restored complex 1 activity, decreased lipid peroxidation, and decreased mitochondrial reactive oxygen species (ROS).
 In cellular assays, omav prevented cell death following pro-oxidant challenge.
 See links to published papers to learn more about these studies.